 Due to their popularity as a specialty pet, Cupiennius getazi is one of the most well-known species of the genus.
 They’re also one of the larger species, with females growing up to 1.5 inches (38 mm).
 Their legs can also be as long as 3.9 inches, giving this species of banana spider the ability to be several inches long from their back paw to their front paw.

-Due to their size and coloration, Cupiennius banana spiders are often mistaken for Phoneutria spiders.
+Due to the banana spider size and coloration, Cupiennius they are often mistaken for Phoneutria spiders.
 These are highly dangerous spiders, especially compared to the banana spider.
 Where the bite of a banana spider may cause short-term discomfort, the bite of a Phoneutria spider can become a medical emergency quickly.

 Human Hand Versus Banana Spider Size Comparison